DaireNiC/Emerging-Technologies/README.md

 - I also added some of my own hand drawn sketches, photoshop creations and carefully selected gifs to help clarify some of the tools and ideas discussed in the notebooks.

 Trial & Error
 - I tried various approaches to each of the tasks required.
-This is evident in how I discuss using different ML algorithims, testing to see which yields the best accuracy - and prodding at why that might be.
+This is evident in how I discuss using different ML algorithms, testing to see which yields the best accuracy - and prodding at why that might be.
 Also shown in my approach to using data vis libraries such a matplot and seaborn wherever possible to get a better understanding of the each concept.